apennell/she-templates/README.md

   * Can include imported JS files from other libraries, eg `materialize.min.js`
 * **`/images`**
   * Where we put any images that we want to save and display
+  * Be sure to always use images you have permission for!
+[Unsplash](https://unsplash.com/) is a great resource for copyright-free photos.
+  * If you don't use the images included with the template, don't forget to delete them!

 ## HTML: Make it say what you want